Pakistan–Tunisia relations

 Pakistan–Tunisia relations refer to bilateral relations between Pakistan and Tunisia.
-A number of framework agreements have been concluded between Pakistan and Tunisia in the spheres of trade, tourism, culture, information and industries.
+A number of framework agreements have been concluded between the two countries in the spheres of trade, tourism, culture, information and industries.
 Both countries are members of the Organisation of Islamic Cooperation, Non-Aligned Movement and Group of 77.
 Pakistan has an embassy in Tunis and Tunisia has an embassy in Islamabad.

 History

 Diplomatic relations between both states were established in 1957.
 Pakistan opened its embassy in Tunis in 1958 at the Charges d' Affaires level which was later upgraded to that of Ambassador/Plenipotentiary in 1964.
 Tunisia introduced its embassy in Islamabad in 1980.

 For its part, Tunisia has backed Pakistan in the Kashmir conflict but insomuch that it does not antagonize India, with whom it has fostered significant trade relations.